-Sacking of Mano Menezes highlights extra demands of Brazil role
+Sacking of Brazil coach Mano Menezes highlights demands of the role

 It is difficult to comprehend quite the extent to which Brazil demands World Cup success in 2014.
 There are two new stadiums being built, four rebuilt and six upgraded at a total cost of £550 million.
 Other infrastructure is being improved at a cost of £3.5 billion.

 Losing in the final would be considered a disaster.
 But simply having the greatest show on Earth on the doorstep does not guarantee success.

 The last time the country hosted the tournament in 1950, the final was lost to Uruguay in front of 200,000 adoring fans in the Maracana despite being 1-0 up and overwhelming favourites.
 The day before the game newspapers had led with the headline:

 In a country that assumes footballing victory, the reaction was incredible.
 Brazil entered a state of mourning, whilst media outlets produced footage of the final altered to showcase an alternate, more satisfying ending.